mortendahl/mortendahl.github.io/_posts/2017-09-19-private-image-analysis-with-mpc.md

 The final *softmax* layer also causes complications for training in the encrypted setting as we need to compute both an [exponentiation using a private exponent](https://cs.umd.edu/~fenghao/paper/modexp.pdf) as well as normalisation in the form of a division with a private denominator.

-While both remain possible we here choose a much simpler approach and allow the predicted class likelihoods for each training sample to be revealed to one of the server, who can then compute the result from the revealed values.
-Alternatively we could instead assume the existence of a third server that will only do this small computation, and who doesn't see anything else from the training data and hence cannot relate the labels with the sample data.

-Nonetheless, this results in a privacy leakage that may or may not pose an acceptable risk.
+While both remain possible we here choose a much simpler approach and allow the predicted class likelihoods for each training sample to be revealed to one of the servers, who can then compute the result from the revealed values.
+This of course results in a privacy leakage that may or may not pose an acceptable risk.

 One heuristic improvement is for the servers to first permute the vector of class likelihoods for each training sample before revealing anything, thereby hiding which likelihood corresponds to which class.
 However, this may be of little effect if e.g. "healthy" often means a narrow distribution over classes while "sick" means a spread distribution.

+Another is to introduce a dedicated third server who only does this small computation, doesn't see anything else from the training data, and hence cannot relate the labels with the sample data.
+Something is still leaked though, and this is hard to reason about.

+Finally, we could also replace this [one-vs-all](https://en.wikipedia.org/wiki/Multiclass_classification#One-vs.-rest) approach with an [one-vs-one](https://en.wikipedia.org/wiki/Multiclass_classification#One-vs.-one) approach using e.g. sigmoids.
+As argued earlier this allows us to fully compute the predictions without decrypting.
+We still need to compute the loss however, which be done by also considering a different loss function.

-Note that none of the issues regarding softmax occur later when performing predictions using the trained network, as the servers can there simply skip the softmax layer and let the recipient of the prediction compute it himself on the revealed values: for him it's simply a question of how the values are interpreted.
+Note that none of the issues mentioned here occur when later performing predictions using the trained network, as there is no loss to be computed and the servers can there simply skip the softmax layer and let the recipient of the prediction compute it himself on the revealed values: for him it's simply a question of how the values are interpreted.

 ## Transfer Learning

 At this point [it seems](https://github.com/mortendahl/privateml/blob/master/image-analysis/Keras.ipynb) that we can actually train the model as-is and get decent results.
 But as often done in CNNs we can get significant speed-ups by employing [transfer](http://cs231n.github.io/transfer-learning/) [learning](http://ruder.io/transfer-learning/); in fact, it is somewhat [well-known](https://yashk2810.github.io/Transfer-Learning/) that "very few people train their own convolutional net from scratch because they don’t have sufficient data" and that "it is always recommended to use transfer learning in practice".

-The idea here is that training may be split into a pre-training phase using non-sensitive public data, followed by one using sensitive private data.
+A particular application to our setting here is that training may be split into a pre-training phase using non-sensitive public data and a fine-tuning phase using sensitive private data.
 For instance, in the case of a skin cancer detector, the researchers may choose to pre-train on a public set of photos and then afterwards ask volunteers to improve the model by providing additional photos.

 Moreover, besides a difference in cardinality, there is also room for differences in the two data sets in terms of subjects, as CNNs have a tendency to first decompose these into meaningful subcomponents, the recognition of which is what is being transferred.
+In other words, the technique is strong enough for pre-training to happen on a different type of images than fine-tuning.

-In our concrete case of character recognition we will let the "public" images be those of digits `0-4` and the "private" images be those of digits `5-9`.
+Returning to our concrete use-case of character recognition, we will let the "public" images be those of digits `0-4` and the "private" images be those of digits `5-9`.
 As an alternative, it doesn't seem unreasonable to instead have used for instance characters `a-z` as the former and digits `0-9` as the latter.

 ### Pre-train on public dataset